ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 I look forward to meeting you and introducing our excellent team who are ready to guide you through your medical studies.

-ScotGEM Programme Director
+ScotGEM Deputy Programme Director (Yr 1/2)

-Welcome from School President
+Welcome from the School President

 Welcome from the Bute Medical Society President